-Mechanism type Implication on application IPv4 address requirements Hosts/Site mechanism Comments Dual stack None Permanent or Pool of addresses allocated by a DHCP server.
-Site/Host Very simple to set up, available to every node supporting IPv6 stack.
-DSTM None Pool of addresses required for AIIH server.
-Site/Host Allows hosts to run end-to-end IPv4 application within an IPv6 only network.
-Allows IPv4/IPv6 of IPv6-only host application to communicate with either IPv4 or IPv6 end point without need of specific ALG.
-6to4 Applications need to be ported to interface with the IPv6 stack.
-IPv4 address of border routers.
-Site/Host Allows to automatically joining IPv6 network separated by an IPv4 only network.
-Each IPv6 network needs to have a 6to4 border router.
-Tunnel Broker Applications need to be ported to interface with the IPv6 stack.
-One for the dual stack host.
-At least one for the tunnel broker implementation.
-Site/Host Allows an isolated IPv4 host within an IPv4 only network, to reach an IPv6 wide network.
-6over4 Applications need to be ported to interface with the IPv6 stack.
-One per host Host Allows to automatically joining IPv6 network separated by an IPv4 only network.
-The IPv4 network needs to support multicast.
-Each IPv6 network needs to have a 6over4-border router.
-NAT-PT Applications including IP addresses in the packet payload need the availability of a dedicated ALG into the NAT-PT router.
-Pool of IPv4 addresses needed.
-Site Needs specific ALG for DNS, FTP, IPSEC, Mechanism located in a single point.
-SOCKS64 The Socks Server must have an IPv4 address Site Allows IPv4 applications to communicate with IPv6-only hosts and vice-versa.
+M Implication on IPv4 address Hosts/site C Mechanism type application requirements mechanism Comments Dual stack None Permanent or pool of addresses allocated by a DHCP server Site/host Very simple to set up, available to every node supporting IPv6 stack DSTM None Pool of addresses required for AIIH server Site/host Allows host to run end-to-end IPv4 application within an IPv6-only network.
+Allows IPv4/IPv6 of IPv6-only host application to communicate with either IPv4 or IPv6 end point without need of specific ALG 6to4 Applications need to be ported to interface with the IPv6 stack IPv4 address of border routers Site/host Allows automatic joining of IPv6 network separated by an IPv4-only network Each IPv6 network needs to have a 6to4 border router Tunnel broker Applications need to be ported to interface with the IPv6 stack One for the dual stack host.
+At least one for the tunnel broker implementation Site/host Allows an isolated IPv4 host within an IPv4- only network, to reach an IPv6 wide network 6over4 Applications need to be ported to interface with the IPv6 stack One per host Host Allows automatic joining of IPv6 network separated by an IPv4-only network The IPv4 network needs to support multicast Each IPv6 network needs to have a 6over4- border router NAT-PT Applications including IP addresses in the packet payload need the availability of a dedicated ALG into the NAT-PT router Pool of IPv4 addresses needed Site Needs specific ALG for DNS, FTP, IPSEC, Mechanism located in a single point SOCKS64 The Socks server must have an IPv4 address Site Allows IPv4 applications to communicate with IPv6-only hosts and vice-versa application of each transition mechanism.
+In other words it is posited that the main changes have to be done in the networking applications in order to co-operate with each mechanism.
+Also, the Table shows how many IPv4 addresses each mechanism needs in order to operate and is categorized according to its scope.